-As far as links with Europe and the European Union are concerned, the 1995 Barcelona declaration marked a turning point that committed the entire EU to implement a "proximity policy" of aid and assistance for the region, that provided 9 billion Euros in grant and loans during 1995-1999 under the MEDA programme, far beyond what the riparian European states alone had previously been able to provide.
+As far as links with Europe and the European Union are concerned, the 1995 Barcelona declaration marked a turning point that committed the entire EU to implement a "proximity policy" of aid and assistance for the region, that provided 9 billion European states alone had previously been able to provide.
 Cyprus, Malta and Slovenia are candidates for the current round of accession to the EU, and others, especially Turkey, remain candidates for the subsequent round(s).
-North African States have also developed a regional group - L'Union du Maghreb Arabe, which includes Mauritania.
+North African States have also developed a regional group -L'Union du Maghreb Arabe, which includes Mauritania.
 Long term regional policy envisages the development of a regional free trade area by 2012.